Fancy2209/Recapturing-The-DeadZone/src/content/docs/glossary.md

 TLSDZ utilizes RPC to make requests to the API server by invoking the `Request` method in [`HTTPChannel`](/playerio/utils/httpchannel).
 Additionally, both requests and responses are formatted using Protobuf.

-All expected messages for input (arguments), output, and errors can be found in the `playerio.generated.messages` package.
+All expected messages for input (arguments), output, and errors can be found in the [`playerio.generated.messages`](/playerio/generated/messages/generatedmessages) package.
 The server follows the input message format for making requests, and our server must respond to the API with the expected output message.
-The error format is used by the client and typically only contains error code and message.
+The error format typically only contains error code and message.

 Below is a list of API requests made by the game, along with the expected messages defined in the `.proto` file.